lnrri3665421/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on minor details when you should be focusing on the big picture.
 Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you're always working towards the right goals.

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+This means using clear and concise variable names, commenting your code effectively, avoiding unnecessary complexity, and optimizing your algorithms where possible.
+Remember, code is read more often than it is written, so make it easy for others (and your future self) to understand."